24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Integrate Soothing Seafoam Green or Aqua Hues

-4. Add Coastal Character with Shiplap Walls or Island Detail
+4. Bring in Coastal Character with Shiplap

 White shiplap detailing on a kitchen island base or an accent wall, adding coastal character and texture to the kitchen design.